 It’s stressful enough dealing with the aftermath of a car accident.
 But even worse, when the other party’s insurance company denies your claim leaving you feeling like you’re out of options.
 This is an extremely frustrating scenario.
 You were counting on the insurance company to take care of your medical bills and provide compensation for the damages you’ve sustained.

-Our Ohio car accident lawyers have seen this scenario all too often.
+Our Columbus car accident lawyers have seen this scenario all too often.
 We’ve put together a guide to help you determine why your claim may be denied, what makes insurance companies tick, and how you can turn the tables in your claim.
 Read on to learn more.

 Car insurance claims denials affect your livelihood.
 If you’ve recently been in an accident and your claim was denied, you know how frustrating this can be.
 There are many reasons why this happens, some within your control, some not.
 But to fight back, you should first know why the insurance company denied your claim.
 Here are the top five reasons your car insurance claim could be denied.

 If you were in a car wreck and the other driver’s insurance company believes you’re at fault, they won’t pay for your damages.
 Insurance companies only pay out money for a claim that was their policyholder’s fault, using liability insurance.
 For instance, if a pedestrian is hit by a car, but it turns out they ran out into traffic without looking, they wouldn’t be entitled to any compensation from the driver’s insurance policy.
 But fault in a car accident isn’t always that black and white, and the insurance company could be wrongfully pinning the blame on you.